 There isn’t a designated organization or body that notifies social workers when it’s time to renew licenses, where to study, or what to look for.
 I asked a fellow social workers in 2011 during February how many credits he had left to complete for the 2011 renewal in florida due in March.
 He was not aware that credits needed to be completed that year!
 Many people do not keep track of this information and it’s important.
 So social workers must be proactive to keep their own credentials up to date.
 Licensing requirements may be very specific or generalized.
 Some states, for example, may require 40 hours of in-classroom study with specific coursework in ethics; while another state may only require 20 hours of study with no specific coursework mentioned.
 Every case is different.
 Doing a thorough scouring on the internet may help one to find a state-by-state listing of requirements with contact information for additional questions.

-Specific organizations that might be helpful in this area are the Association of Social Work Boards (ASWB) and the National Association of Social Workers (NASW).
-These organizations also provide their own CEUs that are generally accepted in the industry, but again verify with your board each type of CE/T program and CEU so that you don’t spend your time taking courses that are unacceptable to further your career.
+Specific organizations are helpful in this area are the Association of Social Work Boards (ASWB) and the National Association of Social Workers (NASW).
+These organizations also provide their own CEU courses.
 You can also get your license suspended if you don’t complete your credits so this is something to pay close attention to and not forget.
+Also, after taking a ceu course, find out if you need to self-report the credits or if the credits will be reported for you by the provider.